waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Movement: Roamers shift routes ONLY when the player crosses a map boundary (warp/carpet) or after a battle with the roamer.
 - Note: Flying counts as crossing boundaries.
 Pacing in grass does NOT move them.
 Phone calls do NOT move them.
 - Capture: Status (Sleep/Paralysis) and HP damage are permanent between encounters.
 Sleep is highly recommended to prevent fleeing on Turn 1.
+- Catch Odds: ~5.66% with Sleep + Great Ball at 1 HP.
+Reducing HP is highly recommended.
+Suicune is Lv 40.

 # Tile Mechanics (Route 38)
 - TALL_GRASS: Traversable.
 Triggers wild encounters.
 Repel Trick works here.